eldoy/pulli/README.md

-# Pulli
+# Pulli HTTP Client

-Pulli HTTP Client.
+HTTP client based on Axios and a minimal set of plugins.

 Features:
 - Very easy to use